vixnguyen/naf-public-cli/project/readme.md

 # NFAG
-A Node API Generating project.
-It uses MongoDB, Fastify and Swagger.
+A Node API application with MongoDB, Fastify and Swagger.

 ## Prerequisites
 - Nodejs